ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 You can select the events that are displayed through a view by applying a search query in the search bar, selecting values in the search area, or a combination of both.
 You can save that view for reuse later.

-1. In the LogDNA web UI, filter out the logs for the sample app that you have delpoyed in the cluster in previous steps.
+1. In the {{site.data.keyword.la_short}} web UI, filter out the logs for the sample app that you have delpoyed in the cluster in previous steps.

-   From the Openshift console, go to the developer view.
+   From the {{site.data.keyword.openshiftshort}} console, go to the developer view.
 Select the project where you have deployed the sample app, and get the pod name.
-For example: `patient-ui-8658f89574-rgjw8`
+For example: `patient-health-frontend-8658f89574-rgjw8`

    ![](images/solution55-openshift-ibm-cloud-hidden/views-img1.png)

 2. Click in the search bar at the bottom and enter the following query: `host:{podName}` where {podName} is the name of your pod.
-For example: `host:patient-ui-8658f89574-rgjw8`
+For example: `host:patient-health-frontend-8658f89574-rgjw8`

    ![](images/solution55-openshift-ibm-cloud-hidden/views-img2.png)